Accelerating Digital Trust & Intelligent Transformation in Life Sciences

 - Elizabeth Warnock, Director, Global IT Software Quality Assurance at Abbott

-Session 4: The Next-Gen GxP Workforce — Talent, Teams & Transformation Acceleration
+Session 4: Enabling the Next-Gen GxP Workforce — People, Process & AI at Scale

 Description: